opsvantagedigi/buildwithai-coming-soon/README.md

-# BUILD WITH AI — Pages frontend
+# BUILD WITH AI — Static frontend

-This repository hosts the Cloudflare Pages frontend for BUILD WITH AI.
+This repository hosts the static frontend and Vercel serverless API for BUILD WITH AI.

 Overview
 - `index.html` — homepage, uses shared layout and loads `/ui-config` for dynamic hero text and features.